thenikso/advance/README.md

 - [x] or parentesis? not for now
 - [x] pipe -> <-?
 - [ ] rename to advance? only advance?
+- [ ] pure blocks can be cached?
+- [ ] show value on hover for pure blocks? in an editor
+- [ ] autoresolve promises? `@promise` to not resolve?
+- [ ] fuse comment terminators together when parsing to eventually make docs